Jean Tinguely: Hon – en katedral

-Hon – en katedral (Swedish: "She, a Cathedral") was an art installation made in collaboration with Niki de Saint-Phalle, that was shown at the Moderna Museet in Stockholm in 1966.
+Hon – en katedral (Swedish: "She, a Cathedral") was an art installation made in collaboration with Niki de Saint-Phalle that was shown at the Moderna Museet in Stockholm in 1966.
 The exhibition consisted of a sculpture of a colorful pregnant woman lying on her back with her legs wide apart.
 The sculpture was 25–26 meters long, about 6 meters high and 11 metres wide.
 It was built of scaffolding and chicken wire covered with fabric and fiberglass, painted with brightly coloured poster paint.
 Through a door-sized entry in the location of the woman's vagina, visitors could go into the sculpture.
 Inside was a screen showing Greta Garbo films, a goldfish pond, and a soft drink vending machine.
 Johann Sebastian Bach's organ music played through speakers.
-The exhibition was created by Niki de Saint-Phalle, Tinguely and Per Olov Ultvedt.
+The exhibition was created by Saint-Phalle, Tinguely, and Per Olov Ultvedt.
 It had 80,000 visitors during the exhibition period from 4 June to 9 September 1966.